 The mantle is made up of molten rock called magma.
-This magma circulates in currents determined by the cooling and sinking of heavier minerals and the heating and rising of lighter minerals.
-All but the very uppermost portion of the mantle is part of the asthenosphere, which refers to the liquid zone of the inner Earth.
-The uppermost portion of the mantle makes up the bottom portion of the lithosphere.
-On average, it is 30 kilometers thick, but its thickness depends on the age of that portion of the lithosphere and temperature and pressure conditions.
+This magma circulates in currents determined by the cooling and sinking of heavier minerals with the heating and rising of lighter minerals.
+All but the very outermost portion of the mantle is part of the asthenosphere, which refers to the liquid zone of the inner Earth.
+The outer portion of the mantle makes up the bottom portion of the lithosphere.
+On average, it is 30 kilometers thick, but its thickness depends on the age of that portion of the lithosphere, temperature, and pressure conditions.
 The mantle consists largely of heavy ultramafic rock like olivine.

 The Crust and the Lithosphere

 The crust makes up the upper portion of the lithosphere.
-It is made up of lighter materials than the mantle and core, comprising mainly mafic and felsic rocks like granite.
-While it is the thinnest layer of the Earth at only 60 to 70 kilometers thick, it makes up the majority of the lithosphere and is the portion of the Earth that supports life.
+It is made up of lighter materials than the mantle and core, like mafic and felsic rock.
+While it is the thinnest layer of the Earth at only 60 to 70 kilometers thick, it makes up the majority of the lithosphere, and it is the portion of the Earth that supports life.
 The crust surface is shaped by characteristics of the lithosphere that cause formations like mountains and fault lines.
-The part of the crust that makes up continents is formed of lighter minerals than the part of the crust that makes up the oceanic floor.
+The part of the crust that makes up continents is formed of lighter minerals than the part of the crust that makes up the ocean basins and seafloor, like basalt.

 About the Author